The 2021 Tasmanian vintage

 Southern Tasmania enjoyed a classic growing season of moderate temperatures and intermittent rainfall.
 Harvest dates were in line with long-term averages (late by recent standards), yielding high-quality sparkling base, pinot noir and chardonnay of great natural acidity and concentration.

 Northern Tasmania saw cooler-than-average temperatures and plenty of rain right up until just a few weeks before harvest.
 Calm, sunny weather ensued, topping off a harvest of pristine flavours and high natural acidity in spectacular chardonnay, and amazing concentration and structure in pinot noir.
-One of the great seasons in Tasmania in the making.
+One of the great seasons in Tasmania

 To discover more regional insights from the 2021 Australian vintage – click here.